Healthy Food for Longevity: A Food Philosophy

 Extremes rarely serve us well—especially with food.
 I enjoy meat and dairy, but in limited amounts.
 I focus on organic and grass-fed options, I don’t eat meat every day, and I use dairy more like a condiment than a food group.

-When I choose animal products—whether it’s eggs, meat, or dairy—I prioritize organic and, whenever possible, pasture-raised or grass-fed options.
+When I do choose animal products—whether it’s eggs, meat, or dairy—I prioritize organic and, whenever possible, pasture-raised or grass-fed options.
 This isn’t just about the absence of antibiotics or hormones.
-It’s about the health of the animal, the planet, and ultimately, our own bodies.
+It’s about the health of the animals, the planet, and ultimately, our own bodies.
+Organic production methods and cage-free animal rearing are important.
+Organic standards for raising livestock include additional requirements to reduce stress and improve diet and living conditions.
+This shows up in the nutritional profile—higher levels of omega-3 fatty acids, more antioxidants, and better fat quality overall.

-I don’t believe that dairy is necessary for a complete diet, and understand the perspective that ‘dairy is for calves, not humans.’
+I don’t believe that dairy is necessary for a complete diet, and I understand those people with the perspective that ‘dairy is for calves, not humans.’
 However, it’s also a convenient source of protein and calcium, easy to find in organic formats, and delicious, so dairy is included in some of the She Runs Far recipes.
 Feta cheese crumbled on a salad, a splash of milk in my tea, a serving of Greek yogurt with fruit—enough to enjoy the flavor and benefit from the nutrients without overdoing it.
 These choices have led to a ‘flexitarian’ approach to the She Runs Far recipe collection.

 8. The Dirty Dozen Rule: Organic Where It Counts